 The CCP is trying to wipe out Tibetan identity.
 On the back of a commitment made by the Chinese Communist Party (CCP) in 2013, the Standing Committee for the National People’s Congress officially abolished the scandalous Re-education Through Labor (RTL) camps targeted at Tibetan people.
-However, a new report shows that the country has broken its promise and is in fact building three new RTL prisons aimed at brainwashing Tibetan monks to accept communist ideology.
+However, a new report shows that the country has broken its promise and is in fact building three new RTL prisons aimed at brainwashing Tibetan monks to accept communist ideology and wipe out Tibetan identity.

 Brainwashing prisons to wipe out Tibetan identity